 Thomas’ High Potential Trait Indicator (HPTI) offers managers the opportunity to gain a comprehensive insight into staff personality traits and helps make an assessment on whether they are suited to a particular job role.

-The HPTI is an assessment grounded in the ‘Big 5’ model.
+The HPTI is a high potential assessment grounded in the ‘Big 5’ model.
 It is designed to assess the traits that predict job success and the risk of derailment.

 By using the HPTI, you will be able to: